APEbbers/SaveAndRestore/README.md

 ![image](https://github.com/user-attachments/assets/05f7a5f7-7cb3-4521-8c57-1e8a32b38cef)

 A simple addon to save and restore your settings.
 With this addon you can:
-- Create a backup for the user.cfg and system.cfg
+- Create a backup for the user.cfg and system.cfg files.
-- Restore user.cfg and system.cfg from a backup
+- Restore user.cfg and system.cfg files from a backup.
-- Clear the config files by removal.
+- Clear the user.cfg and system.cfg files by removal.
 FreeCAD will create new config files after restart.
 - Reset all toolbars.
 Usefull when for example the Ribbon UI is disabled or uninstalled.

-You can find a "Save and restore" button in the Tools menu (Windows and Linux) or the application menu (MacOS).
+You can find the "Save and restore" button in the Tools menu (Windows and Linux) or the application menu (MacOS).

 Windows and Linux:
 ![image](https://github.com/user-attachments/assets/c8b75347-1e2d-45c3-bb76-4cc36e74eb54)